yuelinn/findcontours_explained/README.md

 + We look through the image sequencially using raster scan and update the pixel values to with the unique border id.
 + The binary image is shown in grey.
 The pixel in focus is shown as purple; light purple during raster scan, and darker purple during border following.
 + The yellow pixel is the pixel is where we start to 'look'.
 The direction of 'looking' is given by the algorithm.
-+ The green pixel is the pixel being 'looked' at.
++ The green pixel is the pixel being 'looked' at when searching for the next pixel.

 TODO: